-In the United States, our seed traits and any future products that are successfully developed containing our seed traits are or will be subject to USDA and U.S. Food and Drug Administration ("FDA") regulatory requirements.
+In the United States, our seed traits and any future products that are successfully developed containing our seed traits are or will be subject to U.S. Department of Agriculture (USDA) and U.S. Food and Drug Administration (FDA) regulatory requirements.
 The USDA and FDA requirements will vary depending on the particular seed trait and the intended use of any product that will be commercialized.
-Our business strategy is focused on crop yield traits and we have no current plans for the development of pesticide or herbicide traits, which would be subject to regulation by the U.S. Environmental Protection Agency ("EPA").
+Our business strategy is focused on crop yield traits and we have no current plans for the development of pesticide or herbicide traits, which would be subject to regulation by the U.S. Environmental Protection Agency (EPA).

-Within USDA, the APHIS is responsible for protecting agricultural plants under the Plant Protection Act.
+Within USDA, the Animal and Plant Health Inspection Service (APHIS) is responsible for protecting agricultural plants under the Plant Protection Act.
 USDA-APHIS regulates organisms and products that are known or are suspected to be plant pests or to pose a plant pest risk, including those that have been altered or produced through various genetic engineering techniques.
 These genetically engineered plants are called "regulated articles" in the relevant USDA-APHIS regulations, which control the import, handling, interstate movement and release into the environment of regulated articles, including certain genetically engineered organisms undergoing confined experimental use or field trials.
 Seed traits developed using the insertion of recombinant DNA, such as our C3003 yield trait that leverages the biological functions of an algal gene, are regulated articles and are therefore subject to extensive USDA-APHIS oversight, including but not limited to permitting requirements for import, handling, interstate movement and release into the environment.